 The biggest insurance risks that follow fall into one or more of the main categories: operational, strategy, compliance and reputational.

 1. Data breaches

-Businesses in all industries have seen a huge increase in cybersecurity problems in recent years.
-Chris Roach, managing director and national IT practice leader of CBIZ Risk & Advisory Services, said data hacks have hit fast-food retailers and e-commerce businesses particularly hard.
-However, he added that every business that accepts credit cards should be re-evaluating and standardizing its security practices to protect against fraudulent activity.
+Businesses across all industries have seen a huge increase in cybersecurity problems in recent years.
+Chris Roach, co-founder and COO of Blackswan Cybersecurity, said data hacks have hit fast-food retailers and e-commerce businesses particularly hard.
+However, he focused his attention on businesses that accept credit cards.

-What to do: If you have a brick-and-mortar store, one of the most important things you can do is ensure that your credit card technology meets EMV standards, to prevent fraud liability from falling onto your shoulders, Roach said.
-Every business should also review its compliance with Payment Card Industry Data Security Standards (PCI DSS), he said.
+One of the most important things you can do to prevent fraud is ensure your credit card technology meets EMV standards.
+Every company should also review its compliance with Payment Card Industry Data Security Standards (PCI DSS).

 “Complying with PCI DSS protects a merchant against digital data security breaches across their entire payment network, not just a single card,” Roach said.
 “Failure to comply can result in penalties and fines if a data breach does occur on your end.”